UnitedEffects/ueauth/README.md

 ## Locked Groups

-If you choose to lock your group upon creation, it means that users can not self register to the group.
-In this case, they must either be provided with an initial access token (option 1), or they must attempt to register which will trigger a access request which the admin (you) must confirm (option 2 - this second usecase is pending).
+If you choose to lock your group upon creation, it means that users cannot self-register to the group.
+This is a good options for B2B organizations and applications where all users must be invited by the admin.
+In this case, they must be created by you the administrator first.
+You have several options to provide the now existing user with their credentials:

-For this example, we will assume you are adding a user to the root group.

-* Option 1
-    * As the creator of your group, you already have an account.
-Use one of the OIDC flows to receive a token
-    * Use this token as your bearer token to make an http request to 'POST /root/token/initial-access' making sure to include the email of the user you are inviting in the body { "userEmail": "yourfriend@email.com" }
-    * The resulting initial access token (the jti property) can now be used as a bearer token on the 'POST /api/root/account' with appropriate body { username, email, password }
-    * If the request is made within the iat expiration window (default 7 days) and the email matches userEmail above, the account will be created
-* Option 2
-    * PENDING FUNCTIONALITY
+1. You can simply set a password and notify the user outside of the system of their password
+2. (RECOMMENDED) You can activate autoVerify in your config (assuming notifications are enabled) and a verification notification will go to the user where they will both accept the account and set a new password
+3. You can manually trigger an account verify flow using the operations/user API which results in the same flow as 2 above
+4. You can ask the user to initiate a password reset (assuming notifications are enabled) and a notification will go to the user which will functionally give them their credentials through the password reset flow
+5. You can manually trigger a password reset flow using the operations/user API which results in the same flow as 4 above

+**NOTE: As a time savings step, users can be created without having to define passwords for them using the generatePassword=true property on the Account create API.**

 ## Notification and Message Plugin